qooxdoo-archive/maven-central-integration/README.md

     $ mvn package

-and to create the JAR file for the qooxdoo SDK.
+to download the corresponding SDK (depends on the POM version) and to create the JAR file for the qooxdoo SDK.